Fraud Blocker The Clear Choice: Adding a Sober Bar to Your Restaurant

 A bold, bitter profile with a boost of calm from ashwagandha—perfect for the sober guest who still wants a “grown-up” drink.

-Ingredients: Chilled espresso, tonic water, ashwagandha extract, and orange peel
+Ingredients: Chilled espresso, tonic water, ashwagandha extract, and orange peel.

 Zen Garden Cooler

-Magnesium helps promote relaxation and reduces stress, while fresh herbs
+Magnesium helps promote relaxation and reduces stress, while fresh herbs keep the drink bright and refreshing.

-Ingredients: Cucumber juice, mint, lemon, basil, and magnesium powder
+Ingredients: Cucumber juice, mint, lemon, basil, and magnesium powder.

 Mood Ring Elixir